Schotia brachypetala: Ecology

 The weeping boer-bean is nowhere very common but is usually scattered among other more dominant woodland trees.
 It grows best when there is ample summer rain and prefers a notable cool spell during its winter resting period.
 In Zimbabwe it is widespread at altitudes over 1,200 metres in areas with more than 700 mm annual rainfall, usually in Brachystegia woodland, while the best specimens grow in the midlands of Kwazulu-Natal at an altitude of about 900–1,200 metres.

 Inland it is usually deciduous, especially where the winter season is very dry or there is risk of frost.
 The tree gets its new leaves in spring, usually early to mid-September.
 The new leaves are a very showy bright red as with many savanna trees.
 The red foliage colour fades through bronze to dark green over a period of 7 to 10 days.
 The red flowers are produced straight after the new leaves during September and October and are very attractive to bees.
 They sometimes produce so much nectar that it drips from the flowers.
 The "weeping" label in some of its common names refers to the copious quantities of nectar that may rain from the flowers when shaken rather than a tendency of the foliage to "weep" or "droop".

 Cultivation

 The weeping boer-bean is easily grown, and is remarkably hardy in both poor soil and very dry conditions.
 Adverse conditions will affect the growth rate, with poor conditions considerably slowing the speed of growth.
 In good quality, well-drained soil with plenty of moisture the tree grows very quickly, easily reaching 5 metres within a few years.
-It is fairly widely cultivated outside its natural range in warm temperate and subtropical climates, particularly in Australia, where it is a common street tree.
+It is fairly widely cultivated outside its natural range in warm temperate and subtropical climates, particularly in Australia, where it is a common street tree, and sometimes still anachronistically called a Hottentot tree.
 It has been planted also in Spain.